perez-eduardo/Quantum-Computing-LLM/Docs/quantum-computing-assistant-design.md

 | VOYAGE_API_KEY | Embeddings |
 | DATABASE_URL | Neon PostgreSQL connection |
 | MODEL_PATH | Path to custom model weights |

-### Model Deployment

-The trained model weights (~5MB for ~1.2M params) will be:
-- Stored in the Railway container
-- Loaded into memory on startup
-- Kept in memory (Railway always-on)

 ---